Jericho synagogue

-The Jericho synagogue dates to the late 6th or early 7th century CE and was discovered in Jericho in 1936.
+The Jericho synagogue is a Jewish synagogue in Jericho, West Bank, Palestine.
+The synagogue was built in the Byzantine Empire-era and is believed to date from the late 6th or early 7th century CE and was discovered in 1936.
 All that remains from the ancient prayer house is its mosaic floor, which contains an Aramaic inscription presenting thanks to the synagogue donors, and a well-preserved central medallion with the inscription "Shalom al Israel", meaning "Peace [up]on Israel".
 This led to the site also being known as Shalom Al Israel Synagogue.

+The former ancient synagogue was restored as a place of Jewish worship in the early part of the twenty-first century.

 History and description

 Discovery

 The synagogue, dating from the Byzantine period, was revealed in excavations conducted in 1936 by Dimitri Baramki of the Department of Antiquities under the British Mandate.

 The well-off Arab Jerusalemite, Husni Shahwan, who owned the land, built a house on top of the mosaic, careful to preserve it.

 Description

 The mosaic floor incorporates Jewish symbols such as the Ark of the Covenant, the Temple Menorah, a shofar and a lulav.
 There is also a Hebrew inscription, "Peace [up]on Israel" (שלום על ישראל), after which the mosaic was named.
 The phrase "Peace on Israel" has been widely used on Jewish and sometimes Samaritan synagogue floors from the Byzantine and, in one known case, Early Muslim period.